Mr. Robertʻs Hawaiʻi:

 In Mr. Robert’s Rocky Mountains, young readers join Jedediah Smith, a mountain man who hunted, trapped, and explored the Rocky Mountains in the early 1800s, on a journey back to his cabin home.
 Along the way, they detect some of the fascinating animal and plant life of the Rocky Mountain region.
 History, science, and reading are blended into the story, which uses an historic personality to engage young readers in exploring this ecosystem.

-Click links below to preview and purchase.
+Click link to preview & purchase.

 A Tale of a President's Sojourn